 Young Artist Institute

-During and just prior to CMNW’s 2025 Summer Festival, the young musicians are featured in performances throughout the community, including free showcases, pop-ups around town, and on the new mobile concert stage for a community concert.
+During and just prior to CMNW’s 2026 Summer Festival, the young musicians are featured in performances throughout the community, including free showcases, pop-ups around town, and on SoundsTruck NW’s mobile concert stage for a community concert.
 As well, during the first two weeks of the festival everyone is welcome to come see them in pre-concert prelude performances!

 The violinists, violists, and cellists selected for the YAI program are among the top high school string players in North America and beyond.
-Students in the 2025 YAI cohort have won numerous competitions around the world and have soloed with orchestras around the U.S. and Europe.
-They hail from prestigious preparatory programs including New England Conservatory, Royal Conservatory in Toronto, San Francisco Conservatory, Colburn Academy, The Juilliard School, and Portland’s own Portland Youth Philharmonic.
+Students in the 2026 YAI cohort come from as far as China, India, and Japan and have soloed with orchestras around the U.S. and Europe.
+Their accolades include selection for and prizes at YoungArts, Sphinx Competition, National Youth Orchestra, the Fischoff and St. Paul String Quartet Competitions, and many more.
+They hail from prestigious preparatory programs including New England Conservatory, Royal Conservatory in Toronto, Seattle Chamber Music Society, San Francisco Conservatory, The Juilliard School, and Portland’s own Portland Youth Philharmonic.
 CMNW’s Institute provides talented young musicians the unique opportunity to perform numerous times during its three weeks.
 The students will experience tremendous growth performing both solo works and string quartets for small and large audiences.
 The Portland community will get to enjoy the amazing virtuosity and precociousness of these musicians at festival concerts and pop-up performances around the city.

 “Supporting and educating young artists has been at the core of our work at Music@Menlo (where Gloria was institute director), and at the New England Conservatory and Yale School of Music (where Soovin teaches),” said Gloria Chien and Soovin Kim, CMNW Artistic Directors.
 “This Young Artist Institute is a dream come true, and we know it is going to affect the lives of the extraordinary students and the CMNW audiences.
 Our hope is to inspire and invigorate the love of chamber music through these bright, shining musical talents!”